NIST Cybersecurity Framework & MITRE: Your Dynamic Duo

 Gone are the days of individual risk dragons.
 Incident response (IR) consultants and cyber teams are facing coordinated campaigns that require tailored, tactical wisdom found in guides like the NIST cybersecurity framework (CSF).

-Approximately 50% of organizations wield the NIST framework on their epic quest, mapping their control systems with ease and sophistication.
-This comes as no surprise to IR experts, as more entities across industries are leaning on NIST CSF as their security standard.
+Approximately 50% of organizations wield the NIST framework on their epic preparedness quests, mapping control systems with ease and sophistication.
+This is no shock to seasoned IR veterans, as organizations across all trades increasingly rally behind NIST CSF as their security standard.

-When NIST CSF is paired with the comprehensive MITRE ATT&CK Framework's tactics and techniques, many experts and stakeholders find this dynamic duo transforms cybersecurity roadmaps from tactical battle plans into a comprehensive master plan that is sure to better prepare the troops.
+When NIST CSF is paired with the comprehensive MITRE ATT&CK Framework's tactics and techniques, many experts and stakeholders find this dynamic duo transforms cybersecurity roadmaps from tactical battle plans into a comprehensive master strategy that is sure to bolster defenses and level up the troops.

-If you’re an IR consultant or cyber contractor serving as hired champions for these organizations, you know that these frameworks are only as powerful as they are integrated—and that a layered approach is ultimately the best defense against anything that threatens business continuity.
+If you’re an IR consultant or contractor serving as a hired cybersecurity champion, you know that these frameworks are only powerful when properly integrated by clients.
+That layered approach is ultimately the best defense against the adversaries that threaten business continuity.

-Read on to learn how these frameworks can be used together to forge a defense for your clientele.
+Read on to learn how these frameworks can be used together to forge mighty defenses for your clientele.

 What Is the NIST Cybersecurity Framework?

 The NIST cybersecurity framework (NIST CSF 2.0) provides a foundation that’s designed to strategically organize cybersecurity programs and environments in a way that allows stakeholders to measure successful security practices.
-It is naturally risk-resilient and is flexible across sectors and industries.
+It has legendary resistance to risk and is flexible across sectors and industries.

 NIST CSF 2.0 is comprised of six core functions:

-• Identify: This function helps stakeholders develop organizational understanding and management processes for all systems, assets, and capabilities.
-This step is crucial in identifying vulnerabilities before threats surface.
+1. Identify: This function helps stakeholders develop organizational understanding and management processes for all systems, assets, and capabilities.
+This step is crucial in identifying cracks in the armor before threats surface.

-• Protect: The Protect function of NIST CSF 2.0 puts safeguards in place that ensure full delivery of your services, keeping the entire flow risk-resilient to avoid disruption if an attack were to happen.
+2. Protect: The Protect function of NIST CSF 2.0 puts wards in place that ensure full delivery of services, keeping the entire flow risk-resilient to avoid disruption if an attack were to happen.

-• Detect: This function covers all of the steps that need to happen to identify the cybersecurity event that’s happening, and the steps to neutralize it.
+3. Detect: Like a vigilant sentry, this function covers all of the steps that need to happen to identify a cybersecurity threat, plus the steps to neutralize it.

-• Respond: This element of function defines the actual action taken against the threat.
+4. Respond: Your combat reaction, this element of function defines the actual action taken against the threat.

-• Recover: Functioning as a “healer” or “healing step,” the Recover function of the NIST framework encompasses resilience plans and steps taken to restore services that were stopped during the breach or event.
+5. Recover: Like chugging a health potion as your bonus action, the Recover function of the NIST framework encompasses resilience plans and steps taken to restore services that were stopped during the breach or event.

-• Govern: The Govern function is new to NIST CSF 2.0., covering all leadership visibility when it comes to the cybersecurity strategy and action.
+6. Govern: The Govern function is new to NIST CSF 2.0., bringing cybersecurity into the council chamber.
 It acknowledges the organizational hierarchy and structure needed to bring a security strategy into action and utility, which is something previous versions didn’t do.

-How Does MITRE ATT&CK Complement the NIST Cybersecurity Framework?
+How Does MITRE Complement the NIST Cybersecurity Framework?

 If the NIST cybersecurity framework acts as a strategic spellbook for any solid security program, MITRE ATT&CK should be considered a detailed bestiary of threat actor behaviors.
-Completely covering tracking related to tactics, techniques, and procedures (TTPs), it offers protection paladins (like you) the exact language you need to effectively document and defend against every modern threat in the book.
-Furthermore, MITRE ATLAS also should be considered as it builds off the MITRE ATT&CK Framework for TTPs used by adversaries to attack AI-enabled systems; as AI becomes more and more ingrained in information systems, it is important for teams to also protect their AI systems from AI specific threats.
+By tracking the tactics, techniques, and procedures (TTPs) of today's cyber bandits, it offers protection paladins (like you) the exact language you need to effectively document and defend against every modern threat in the book.
+MITRE ATLAS should also be considered, as it builds off the MITRE ATT&CK Framework for TTPs used by adversaries to attack AI-enabled systems.
+As AI becomes more and more ingrained in information systems, it is imperative that teams also protect their AI systems from AI-specific threats.

 Talk about a dynamic duo.

 Business execs aren’t the only ones who can benefit from this perfect pairing.
-TTX facilitators and IR consultants can too.
-MITRE aids consultants to create more relevant technical scenarios to current threat actor TTPs for tailored paths for a given exercise, allowing teams to successfully track progress using prior tests and data, as well as current-day assessments.
+TTX Facilitators and IR consultants can too.
+With MITRE as their compass, consultants can shape more precise technical scenarios aligned to real-world threat actor TTPs.
+This tailored approach allows teams to successfully track progress using prior tests and data, as well as current-day assessments.

 Combining Standards and Frameworks for Maximum Incident Response Planning and Preparation

-When you’re building TTX scenarios, utilizing NIST 800-84 can be helpful in ensuring efficiency and accuracy for exercises as well as an entire Testing and Exercise Program.
-Post exercise, comparing incident response related observations to NIST 800-61 Rev3 can lead to long lasting cyber maturity gains for the team performance and security well after the exercise is over and the real battles continue to test the organization’s defenses.
+When crafting TTX scenarios, NIST 800-84 serves as a steady guide, ensuring efficiency and accuracy for standalone exercises or an entire Testing and Exercise Program.
+After the exercise, measuring incident response observations against NIST 800-61 Rev3 turns practice into progress, strengthening team performance and security maturity long after the table is cleared.

 Our personal favorites?
 NIST 800-61 Rev3 and the NIST SP 800-84, respectively.
 Here’s why.

-• NIST 800-61 Rev3: This resource builds incident response specific guidance on top of CSF 2.0.
-It focuses on building and evaluating a comprehensive incident response program, and importantly it highlights the importance of tabletop exercises and how stakeholders can use them as a way to measure the current security posture and maturity of an organization.
+• NIST 800-61 Rev3: This tome builds incident response doctrine atop CSF 2.0, focusing on how to judge readiness when steel is tested.
+It frames incident response as a living discipline, paints tabletop exercises as the premier way to test IR, and describes how stakeholders can use TTXs as a way to measure the current security posture and maturity of an organization.

-These NIST standards, when coupled with NIST CSF 2.0, support facilitators and cyber leaders in addressing the big picture and correlate the technical progress to business priorities with a broader, more holistic approach.
-Whereas incident response has traditionally been limited to battling with “detect, contain, eradicate, and recover,” this combination empowers the cyber professionals not only fight the battles, but to be stronger in winning the war.
+These NIST standards, when coupled with NIST CSF 2.0, support Facilitators and cyber leaders in addressing the big picture.
+They correlate technical progress to business priorities with a broader, more holistic approach.
+Whereas incident response has traditionally been limited to battling with “detect, contain, eradicate, and recover,” this combination empowers cyber professionals not only in TTX skirmishes, but in the greater war of cybersecurity.

 Takeaway

-When you’re running exercises with one or both of these frameworks, don’t forget the most important step—inviting Ally.
+When you’re running exercises with one or both of these frameworks, don’t forget the most crucial step in the journey: inviting Ally.

 Ally translates your TTX findings into actionable intelligence that communicates to teams the exact next steps they need to take for a safer tomorrow.
 All you have to do is invite Asa, your helpful AI scribe-at-your-service, to your exercises.
 After the meeting, she’ll put together a customizable report in minutes, giving you the perfect after-action summary to distribute to your clientele.